-2023 VA disability rates will be officially released on October 13, 2022, with the implementation of the Social Security Administration’s (SSA) 2023 Cost of Living Adjustment (COLA) increase, which could be as high as 8.9%.
+[BREAKING NEWS!]
+2023 VA disability rates will increase by 8.7% as announced by the Social Security Administration’s (SSA) Cost of Living Adjustment (COLA) increase.

 The Department of Veterans Affairs (VA) adjusts VA disability compensation rates each year based on the SSA’s annual COLA increase.

-The final VA disability rates 2023 will be based on the Bureau of Labor Statistics (BLS) report of September 2022 inflation data.
+The final VA disability rates 2023 are based on the Bureau of Labor Statistics (BLS) report of September 2022 inflation data, which is officially set to increase by 8.7% for 2023!

 What’s the bottom line?

-Veterans could see a gigantic 8.9% COLA increase this year due to rising inflation in the economy caused by increasing consumer demand and decreasing supply (supply chain shortages), which has led to a significant increase in the cost of consumer goods and services.
+Veterans will see a gigantic 8.7% COLA increase this year due to rising inflation in the economy caused by increasing consumer demand and decreasing supply (supply chain shortages), which has led to a significant increase in the cost of consumer goods and services.

 Did You Know Inflation is at a 40-Year High?